Chuckatuck Post Office

 Longview Post Office

 John R. Brock began operating a post office in 1887 in his store which was later known as Oliver’s Store.
 The post office was closed in 1909.
-The store was located next to his home at the intersection of Oliver Drive and Longview Drive in Isle of Wight County.
-(This data comes from “Historical Notes on Isle of Wight Country, Virginia” by Helen Haverty King, 1993)
+The store was next to his home at the intersection of Oliver Drive and Longview Drive in Isle of Wight County.
+(This data comes from “Historical Notes on Isle of Wight County, Virginia” by Helen Haverty King, 1993)

 Reid’s Ferry Post Office